 - Operators of any motor vehicle or combination of motor vehicle and trailer for which the operation requires a commercial driver license, except vehicle combinations including camp trailers, utility trailers, and trailer coaches.

 - Vehicles operated by household goods and/or passenger carriers.

-- Vehicles operated by household goods carriers to transport used office, store, and institutional furniture and fixtures when operated under a household goods carrier permit.
+- Vehicles operated by household goods carriers to transport used office, store, and institutional furniture.
+Fixtures when operated under a household goods carrier permit.

-- Pickup trucks with a gross vehicle weight rating of less than 11,500 pounds, a removed weight of less than 8,001 pounds, and equipped with a box-type bed not going over 9 feet in length when operated in non-commercial circumstances.
+- Pickup trucks with a gross vehicle weight rating of fewer than 11,500 pounds, a removed weight of fewer than 8,001 pounds, and equipped with a box-type bed not going over 9 feet in length when operated in non-commercial circumstances.

 - Utility trailers, camp trailers, or trailer coaches.

-- Vehicles providing transportation of passengers only, a passenger stage corporation transporting baggage and express upon a passenger vehicles incidental to the transportation of passengers.
+- Vehicles providing transportation of passengers only, a passenger stage corporation transporting baggage and express upon a passenger vehicle incidental to the transportation of passengers.

 - Vehicles used only for personal use and are 10,000 pounds gross vehicle weight rating or less.

-- Two-axle daily rental trucks with a gross vehicle weight rating of less than 26,001 pounds when operated in non-commercial use.
+- Two-axle daily rental trucks with a gross vehicle weight rating of fewer than 26,001 pounds when operated in non-commercial use.

-- Vehicles which are exempt from vehicle registration fees.
+- Vehicles are exempt from vehicle registration fees.

 - Failure to comply with CSAT requirements of federal law.

 - Failure to make copies of CSAT results and other records available to CHP.

 - Knowingly leasing, operating, dispatching, or otherwise utilizing vehicles from a carrier whose motor carrier permit is in suspension.
 Also, when the suspension deals with mostly or in part on the failure of the motor carrier to maintain any vehicle in safe operating condition.